Alexisaglar/GAT_power_system/README.md

 ## Project Structure

-- `data/`: Contains raw and processed data.
+- `raw_data/`: Contains raw and processed data.
-- `notebooks/`: Contains Jupyter notebooks for data exploration.
 - `src/`: Contains source code for data loading, model definition, training, and evaluation.
-- `plots/`: Contains plots generated during data exploration or training.
+- `plots/`: Contains plots generated during network generation and results.
 - `requirements.txt`: Lists the dependencies needed to run the project.
 - `README.md`: Provides an overview and instructions for the project.